 The Confederates sought to secure these votes of confidence by making themselves visible through the southwest.
 Starting in the summer of 1861, Confederate troops marched their way across New Mexico and Arizona, engaging in small battles and skirmishes against Federal troops.
 Along with securing the land for the Confederacy, their purpose was to clear a pathway for the Confederates to California and the Pacific.

 Every third weekend in March, Picacho Peak State Park hosts a reenactment of one of those skirmishes: the Battle of Picacho Peak.
 It took place on April 15, 1862, when 12 Union cavalry troops scouting the area of Picacho Peak, on their way to the Confederate stronghold of Tucson, happened upon 10 Confederates.
 They engaged and the fighting went on for an hour.
-In the end of which both sides retreated, leaving three Union soldiers dead.
+In the end, both sides retreated, leaving three Union soldiers dead.
 The Battle of Picacho Peak was the westernmost conflict of the Civil War.

 Yes, they’re calling this 22 person skirmish a “battle.”
 It wasn’t exactly Gettysburg, but it’s all we got in Arizona.
 So someone decided that this “battle” would be worth a reenactment.